Core Faculty and Staff

 Esther Chernak, MD, MPH, FACP

-Dr. Chernak is an Associate Professor in the Department of Environmental Health, Dornsife School of Public Health, and the Director of the Center for Public Health Readiness and Communication (CPHRC).
+Dr. Chernak is an Associate Professor in the Department of Environmental and Occupational Health, Dornsife School of Public Health, and Director of the Center for Public Health Readiness and Communication (CPHRC).

 View Faculty Profile

 Associate Director, Center for Public Health Readiness and Communication

 Tom is an Assistant Professor in the Department of Environmental and Occupational Health, Dornsife School of Public Health, and Associate Director of the CPHRC.